destroyBJreal/destroyBJreal/README.md

+## 내가 뭐 하는 사람이게?
-## 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...
 GS25-GS retail
-## 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...
 JAVA, SPRING BOOT, REACT
-## 💬 Ask me about ...
+- 💬 Ask me about ...
 HOW TO DO WELL IN THE MILITARY LIFE
-## ⚡ Fun fact: ...
+- ⚡ Fun fact: ...
 I AM 22

 <!--
 **destroyBJreal/destroyBJreal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.